-The RP Photonics website is immensely popular.
+The RP Photonics website is immensely popular – probably more than any other website in the area of laser technology.
 On this page, you can find out details on our traffic.
 This is relevant for those who are interested in advertising on our site.
 See also the media data.

 The ranking of our website on Google search results pages for laser technology is enormously high, probably surpassing the ranking of any other website worldwide.